 European paper wasps become most active in mid-June, although in CT I have seen nests started in April.
 Nest cells may face outward versus down like the native Paper Wasp (e.g., Polistes fuscatus).

-In the photo on the left, notice it is starting a nest on the side of the nestbox interior.
+In the photo on the left, notice it is starting a nest on the side of the nestbox interior, with cells facing outward vs. down.
 Nests are attached by a little stalk.
-See photos of an active nest found in the underside of a Peterson box and pupae below., and becomes active in mid-June, with cells facing outward vs. down.
-It becomes "imprinted" on a nest site, so just destroying the nest doesn't work.
+See photos of an active nest found in the underside of a Peterson box and pupae below.
+Paper wasps become “imprinted” on a nest site, so just destroying the nest doesn’t work.

 I have found both the native brown Paper Wasp and the European Paper Wasp in the same box.
 Wasps tend to show up in Tree Swallow boxes, and in boxes near the woods/swampy areas.
 Maybe they are more common in Tree Swallow boxes because they leave the box unattended for longer periods of time.